JohnHolz/dnd_dm_tracker/world/rules/readme.md

 # Rules

+## Character Creation
+1. Whatever class and race of the books.
+If is a rare one please tell me to i read a little about

+## Lvl up
+2. Every time Roll and re-rolls 1

+## Combat
+1. Sprint take all the turn.
+Streight line 5 times speed.
+Heavy armor just 3 times.
+2. Flaking need to be checked.
+The Player describes the action an how well is described the player throws an saving throw.
+If passes it can roll with advantage, if not +1.
+3. Half healf point Bloodie.
+4. Massive damage, CON saving throw.

+## Maybe
+4. Death saving throws rolled behind the screen.
+5. Help action you need to be more proeficient than the person.

 I use these rules to help with roleplay and keep the party with the game

 | system | how works                                  |